Will My Cervical Mucus Change When I Become Pregnant?

-Cervical mucus is produced by your cervix through out your monthly cycle.
+Your cervix produces cervical mucus throughout your monthly cycle.
 The quantity and characteristics will vary based on where you are in your menstrual cycle.
-The most important variety of cervical mucus is the type that appears right before you ovulate when your body has it’s highest levels of estrogen.
+The most notable variety of cervical mucus is the type that appears right before you ovulate.
+When your body has it’s highest levels of estrogen, right before ovulation, your cervical mucus should resemble egg whites.

 In the later stages of pregnancy, things may change again.
 The mucus plug may allow some cervical mucus to escape, creating an egg white discharge.
 Often your cervical mucus may be tinged with blood, although this is most common when you lose your mucus plug.